Published Oct 2012

 But not all Sub-Saharan countries have sky high AIDS infection rates, and yet pretty high child mortality rates.
 This confirms that a great deal of these deaths is due to diseases that Africans should be able to prevent.

-Campaigns against malaria date way back and an important landmark was the Abuja Declaration (Nigeria) according to which the African income would be over 35% higher if malaria hadn’t been tormenting the continent for the last 50 years.
-Several studies confirm that number, and others even reveal that if hookworm were eradicated from Africa, income would raise by as much as 25%.
-Another pretty good evidence of the vicious cycle between poverty and health.
+Campaigns against malaria date way back and according to some studies the African income would be over 35% higher if malaria hadn’t been tormenting the continent for the last 50 years.
+Other researchers have also revealed that if hookworm were eradicated from Africa, the overall income would raise by as much as 25%.
+Another compelling evidence of the vicious cycle between poverty and health.

 With over 2bn people infected with either malaria or different kinds of worms, these are by no means rare diseases.
 And having been infected with a parasite myself a few years back, I can confirm that your working performance is seriously undercut.
 You would usually need tons of food and rest.
 But on the other hand … you’d have this power for nearly limitless naps.